kybli/CoviCast/README.md

         python runPredict.py

-5. Follow the instructions in the program to compute your output
+5. Follow the instructions provided by the program in your terminal to compute your output

-6. The output will then be saved as a separate file called **output.pdf** in the same directory as the project.
+6. The output will then be saved as a separate file called **output.pdf** in the same directory as the project in your file system.

     *Further down in this file, there is a 'Testing' section where you can find population density and covid-19 data for the state of Texas to test the project against*